richrd/terminal-fun/README.md

 # Terminal Fun

+You want your terminal to be awesome?
+Obsessed with pushing text mode to its limits?
-Collection of various terminal tools and effects.
+This is a collection of various terminal tools and effects to help you on your quest.

 ## Effects & Visuals